Extending compost-induced disease suppressive soils to small-scale Latinx farmers

 Recommendations:

-As mentioned in our discussion of Education and Outreach Initiatives, the farmers we work with often lack the secure land tenure required to build up soil organic matter and receive the associated benefits found by project GW13-011.
+As mentioned in our memo entitled "Barriers to compost implementation: Lessons from small-scale Latine farmers in California's Central Coast," the farmers in our networks often lack the secure land tenure required to build up soil organic matter and receive the associated benefits found by project GW13-011.
 Multiple of the farmers we are supporting with compost implementation have indicated that they may need to leave their parcels within the next 12 months.
-The issue of land tenure is largely outside of the focus of our organization’s work, yet it remains fundamentally important for the regional small-scale Latinx farmers to achieve soil health goals.
+The issue of land tenure is largely outside of the focus of our organization’s work, yet it remains fundamentally important for the regional small-scale Latine farmers to achieve soil health goals.
 We recommend that future SARE grant recipients focus on the intersection of soil health and land tenure issues through a combination of advocacy and social science research.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.